blackdante101/book_app_php_mysql/README.md

 # book_app
-a web app which can manage the books you have and want to buy and can view friends books too
+a web app which the user can manage the library and can view friends library

+The Role Of Each User

+- Add,Edit,Delete Books In Library

+-View Friends Library